-A 301 redirect tells the search engine that page is permanently removed from the website.
-This is necessary because this will let search engine to transfer the link quality of the original page to new page.
+A 301 redirect tells the search engine that the page is permanently removed from the website.
+This is necessary because this will let search engines transfer the link quality of the original page to a new page.

 A 302 redirect, on the other hand, indicates that a page has moved temporarily.
-This is done when website is redesigning or updating by the developer, but you still want to keep the original page’s link equity.
+This is done when the website is redesigned or updated by the developer, but you still want to keep the original page’s link equity.